Where Do I Start?

 Argyll has no shortage of wood, though getting it dry is another matter!

 A multifuel stove offers you more flexibility over all since you can burn HETAS approved solid fuel as well as wood and peat based products.
-However if you have a stove which is designed to burn wood only and you get stuck with a wet load or have not yet got a wood management in place yet then you can opt to burn one of the compressed wood briquette products on the market such as Verdo.
+However if you have a stove which is designed to burn wood only and you get stuck with a wet load or have not yet got a wood management in place yet then you can opt to burn one of the compressed wood briquette products on the market.
 Peat is also suitable for wood burning stoves.

 For more information please read our Fuel section.